 - Paid employment in a job working with the general public

-As part of our application process we usually send you an additional questionnaire to complete for you to provide evidence of your relevant work experience from the previous 36 months.
+As part of our application process, we usually send you a questionnaire in which we ask you to provide details of relevant work or volunteering experience from the previous 36 months.
 This may include a description of the experience, dates for when it took place, and a reference contact.

 Please note, we are not expecting any significant work experience to have taken place between March 2020 and May 2021 due to the coronavirus pandemic.
-Your application for 2022 entry will not be negatively affected if you’ve not been able to complete as much work experience as you originally planned.
+Your application for 2023 entry will not be negatively affected if you’ve not been able to complete as much work experience as you originally planned.
 We will however be looking for some experiences, knowledge of the profession and an understanding of the scope of the role which we may ask you about if you are interviewed.
-For more help, you may wish to visit the resource provided by the Medical Schools Council.
+If you're unsure about your work experience, contact us.

 If possible we'd advise that you speak to someone working in the NHS to ensure you are making an informed choice about your career in medicine.